michaelaredman/synacor-challenge/README.md

 # Synacor Challenge

-This repository holds my copy of the architecture specification and challenge binary from the Synacor Challenge as presented at OSCON 2012.
-It is preserved for historical and educational purposes.
+My implementation of the Synacor Challenge.
+The binary and instructions were archived by [Aneurysm9](https://github.com/Aneurysm9/vm_challenge/blob/main/arch-spec).

 ## Codes

-I have included MD5 hashes of the eight codes produced by this instance of the challenge for use in testing implementations of the architecture.
-These codes can be validated as follows, replacing the quoted string with the code to test:
+Here are the MD5 hashes of the eight codes produced by the instance of the challenge provided by Aneurysm9.

 ```console
 $ echo -n "<Code Here>" | md5sum